nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to export the contact list.
-2. KonTActs requests for the format.
+2. KonTActs requests for the file path.
-3. User selects the desired format.
+3. User gives the file path.
-4. KonTActs exports the contact list to the specified format and shows successful import.
+4. KonTActs exports the contact list in CSV format and shows successful export.

    Use case ends.